sigstore/sget/ROADMAP.md

 - see the total number of unique identities that have signed indicating that the artifact is safe to fetch.
 - see a random small subset of those identities.
 - see any identities with email addresses that match the URL's domain.
-- locally configure trusted identities, and trust those identities more than arbitrary random identities.
+- locally configure trusted identities, and trust those identities more than arbitrary public identities.
 - locally configure policies, and automatically trust artifacts that satisfy those requirements.

 The goal of this phase is to encourage adoption of `sget` by end users wishing to consume content more safely, without requiring any action by maintainers.